 When traveling to Bali, there’s always a chance that you will coincide with a ritual, ceremony, or other event.
 To gain firsthand experience, you must dress appropriately.
 But don’t worry, it’s not at all hard nor as complicated as it seems.

-Here are some things that you should know about Balinese traditional clothes before you go to Bali clothes!
+Here are some things that you should know about Balinese traditional clothes before you go to the beautiful island of Bali!

 Source: Pexels

 The term Balinese traditional clothes refers to the traditional clothing worn on the island of Bali.
 Balinese attire has so many different types and models.
 The clothes come in so many variant colors and have beautiful accessories.
-There are even specific types both for the man and women.
+There are even specific types for both.

 Traditional Balinese clothing has many purposes.
 It’s worn on many different occasions.
 The occasions can be anything from praying or rituals to weddings, toothfilling, cremation, and other ceremonies.